SjoerdKoop/vicon_control/README.md

 ## Target systems

-The four component have been designed for ROS Lunar running on Ubuntu 16.04.
-The *robot_control* package generates binaries and firmware to be use on a [BeagleBone Black](https://beagleboard.org/black)
+The four components have been designed for ROS Lunar running on Ubuntu 16.04.
+The *robot_control* package has scripts and generates binaries and firmware to be used on a [BeagleBone Black](https://beagleboard.org/black)

 ## Overview